daghanacay/aws-appsync-chat-starter-react/README.md

 ## Building, Deploying and Publishing with the Amplify CLI

 1. Execute `amplify add hosting` from the project's root folder and follow the prompts to create an S3 bucket (DEV) and/or a CloudFront distribution (PROD).
+WARNING you have to choose PROD-cloudfront option to use PWA functionality on the phone.

 2. Build, deploy, upload and publish the application with a single command:

    ```bash
    amplify publish
    ```
+This will take 5 to 10 minutes depending on the selection you made.

 3. If you are deploying a CloudFront distribution, be mindful it needs to be replicated across all points of presence globally and it might take up to 15 minutes to do so.